hackclub/hackclub/workshops/sprig_dodge/README.md

 </details>

-Hit the run button to load the legend.
+Hit the `Run` button to load the legend.
 Nothing will show up yet but This will allow us to make our map in the next step.

 ## 3. Making the level